Sto Para Pente: Style of the series

 The series is based on a "punchline quotes" structure.
 While the main plot is unveiled, the characters tend to say funny and original quotes, each one characterizing their personality.
 At the beginning, the series was mostly comedic in mood but in the latter episodes it became increasingly dramatic, adventurous and suspenseful.
 Most episodes ended in dramatic cliffhangers.
-Some have characterised some of the shows punchlines during dramatic and suspenseful parts as dark comedy.
+Some have characterised some of the show's punchlines during dramatic and suspenseful parts as dark comedy.

 It was the first Greek series in history to present characteristics of cult television shows: An enormous and dedicated fanbase of youngsters and adults alike have created fan sites and forums discussing the punchlines, mysteries and plot twists of the show.
 It is jokingly rumoured that the series was so popular that it led to over half the population of Greece adopting an ADSL broadband connection.

 Awards and nominations

 At the Greek television awards "Prosopa" (Faces) for seasons 2005-2006 and 2006-2007 the show was nominated for 30 categories and received 14 awards (being the highest award-winning series in Greek television ever).